cartometricsteam/datamining/README.md

 You need [NodeJS](https://nodejs.org/en/) installed and configured.

 ### Installation
-Clone or download this repository and navigate to the folder, and then to download and install the dependencias:
+Clone (preferred) or download this repository and navigate to the folder, and then to download and install the dependencias:
 ```shell
 npm install
 ```